July 27th, 2011Innovation

 Tickets voor de Incubate Pirate Conference zijn te koop via deze site.
 Om de toegankelijkheid te waarborgen en om aan te sluiten bij het thema Piraterij, heeft het festival ervoor gekozen het Pay What You Want principe te hanteren.
 Hiermee beslist de bezoeker zelf wat de waarde is van de conferentie en een dergelijke maatschappelijke discussie.Tags: de groene amsterdammer, incubate, interview, matt mason, pay what you want, piracy, pirate conference, piraterij, we zijn allemaal piraten

 On September 17, Matt

-Mason will give a keynote speech at the Incubate Pirate Conference at Midi Theater Tilburg.
+give a keynote speech at the Incubate Pirate Conference at Midi Theater Tilburg.
 Like in his book The Pirate’s Dilemma, Mason can give an overview about different subcultures that have brought on the most innovative ideas in history.
 These ideas often have been adopted by businesses later on.
 The underground scenes that Mason describes often swam against the current or even acted illegally, but always because they strongly believed

 that the legal environment didn’t match casino online pl reality.
 They often showed that business sectors could (and should) be developed further, beyond other people’s vision.
 These pirates forced businesses to a difficult decision: ignoring new developments, or competing with the pirates.